ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - Fixed Artifact of Safekeeping trying and failing to work in teleporterless stages (incl.
 Bazaar, final boss fights).
 - Fixed an edge-case NRE in Percussive Maintenance.

-**1.6.2**

-- Cardboard Box is now synced properly in multiplayer.
-- Many, *many* H3AD-53T fixes.
-	- No longer has a duplicate internal buff name of Armor Prism's.
-	- Now has a per-target internal cooldown instead of a fixed proc frequency.
-		- No longer causes NREs if one of its pending targets gets killed before a proc happens, because targets will no longer pend.
-	- Actually procs on enemies now.
-	- Fixed proc rate being way too fast (once/frame instead of intended ICD of 0.5s).
-	- No longer deals 0 damage sometimes.
-- Fixed Mostly-Tame Mimic keeping items selected after losing all real stacks.
-Again.
-For real this time I promise.
-- Fixed Armor Prism pickup model being huge and unrotated.